janedoe941/cafealpha/_posts/2024-12-29-individual-action.md

 ## Why individual action is necessary

 In the examples given above, the appeal to futility is a fallacious argument because it leads to the absurd conclusion that nobody has to do anything anymore.
 Of course, certain actions can indeed be futile: no matter how hard I push against Mount Everest, I will not be able to move it.
-Even if I had the help of all 8 billion people alive today, the mountain would remain unflinching.
+Even if I had the help of all 8 billion people alive today, Everest would remain unflinching.
 In this case, the appeal to futility is valid.
 What is the difference to the previous examples?

 The crux is this: **If the sum of individual actions achieves the desired outcome, then the appeal to futility is a fallacious argument.** The individual contribution may be insufficient, but it is nonetheless necessary to achieve the desired outcome in summation.